learn-co-curriculum/react-hooks-fetch-crud-code-along/README.md

 Try submitting the form once more.
 You should now see a new item logged to the console that includes an `id` attribute from the server.
-You can also verify the object was persisted by refreshing the page in the browser, and seeing the new item at the bottom of the shopping list.
+You can also verify the object was persisted by refreshing the page in the browser and seeing the new item at the bottom of the shopping list.

 However, our goal isn't to make our users refresh the page to see their newly created item — we want it to show up as soon as it's been persisted.
-So we have one more step left: updating state.
+So we have one more step left: **updating state**.

 For this final step, we need to consider: